cloudflare-cron-jobs-in-sveltekit ×

 SvelteKit’s Cloudflare adapter (@sveltejs/adapter-cloudflare) does not natively support the scheduled event handler.
 This article documents a workaround to add cron job support to any SvelteKit app deployed on Cloudflare Workers.

-Cloudflare Workers support a scheduled event handler for cron triggers.
-SvelteKit’s @sveltejs/adapter-cloudflare generates _worker.js with only a fetch handler — there’s no built-in way to export a scheduled handler.
+That’s the feature that needed Cloudflare’s scheduled event handler.
+But SvelteKit’s @sveltejs/adapter-cloudflare doesn’t natively support it — the adapter generates _worker.js with only a fetch handler, so there’s no built-in way to export a scheduled handler.

 This was raised in sveltejs/kit#4841.
 Rich Harris stated that native support for scheduled events is outside the adapter’s scope, and the issue was closed with no plans to add it.
 The community established two workarounds: